taylormadeapps/prefect-civi/README.md

-### Drupal
+## Drupal Config

 Edit permissions i.e. /admin/people/permissions
 and allow the following permissions for the anonymous role
 - AuthX: Authenticate to services with API key
 - CiviCRM: access AJAX API
 - CiviCRM: access CiviCRM backend and API

 AuthX will protect the restapi endpoint.
 Make sure Authentication guard is on i.e. /civicrm/admin/setting/authx And also make sure: Acceptable credentials (HTTP X-Header) - has API KEY added.